Enjoy some fireworks

 Do get out and explore

 This will sound cliché, but the best Tết experiences aren’t found in any guide books.
 You have to get out and explore if you really want to get into the festive spirit.
 Trust us, you won’t wander too long before a family invites you in to share a few snacks and drinks.
-Every year for Tết, we go for a stroll through the neighborhood to see how people are celebrating, and every year, we end up drinking ourselves silly and have an amazing time – one that we never would’ve expected beforehand.
+Every year for Tết, we go for a stroll through the neighborhood to see how people are celebrating, and every year, we end up drinking ourselves silly and having an amazing time – one that we never would’ve expected beforehand.
 Tết is such a happy time of year in Vietnam, so get out there and feel the joy for yourself.

 And finally, wish everyone a happy new year!